southside-chillers/southside.chillers.online/southside/content/chapters/moonlight-sonata.md

 “A tiefling gave it to you?”
 Sanford looks surprised.

-“Yes, her name was Magic.
+“Yes, her name was [Magick](/characters/magick/).
 Making potions was her whole deal,” says Galadriel.

 “Well, their names are aspirational…” says Sanford.
 “This potion is dangerous.
 Your friend drank this?
 How much of him plane-shifted?”